-For example, if you were a construction worker earning $65,000 per year and your injuries prevent you from returning to that profession—but you could get an office job making $30,000—Illinois law would afford you the opportunity to recovery the difference between the two salaries for the remainder of your working life.
+If you sustained significant injuries in a motorcycle crash and are unable to resume your former occupation, Illinois law allows you to present a claim for loss of earning capacity.
+For example, if you were a construction worker earning $65,000 per year and your injuries prevent you from returning to that profession but you are able to perform an office job making $30,000, Illinois law affords you the opportunity to recover the difference between the two salaries for the remainder of your working life.

 Do You Need Help Making a Wage Loss Claim for Injuries Related to an Illinois Motorcycle Accident?